PixelsForest/weight-information-neural-computation/README.md

 ## Overview

 This repository contains code and simulations for reproducing the main results in the paper.
-The focus is on quantifying information stored in synaptic weights and validating theoretical predictions through numerical experiments.
+The focus is on quantifying information stored in synaptic weights and exploring theoretical insights through numerical experiments.

 ---

 ## Repository Structure

 * `src/`
-  Core implementation of the methods and computational routines used in the paper.
-  This includes functions for approximation, simulation, and statistical analysis.
+  Core implementation of the methods used in the paper.
+This includes functions for mutual information approximation and computation.

 * `notebooks/`
-  Jupyter notebooks for reproducing figures in the paper:
+  Jupyter notebooks for reproducing simulations and figures in the paper:

-  * Each notebook corresponds to one main figure
-  * Running the notebooks will regenerate the results and plots
+  * `run_simulation.ipynb`
+    Runs the core simulations used in the study and generates csv data.

+  * `plot_fig2.ipynb`, `plot_fig3.ipynb`, `plot_fig4.ipynb`
+    Generate Figures 2–4 from the paper using the simulation outputs.

 * `data/`
   Precomputed simulation data used in the paper (e.g., for generating final figures).
-  This allows reproducing results without rerunning expensive simulations.
+  This allows reproducing results without rerunning simulations.

 * `requirements.txt`
   Python dependencies required to run the code.